fssa-batch3/deepika.sriram__web_project/README.md

    - Expected result:

        1. The profile  of the user will be updated by showing "updated successfully" in an alert box

-### Delete profile
-   - Scenario: User wants to delete their profile (nearly same as deleting their account).
-   - Steps:

-       1. Click on delete profile in the profile page

-   - Expected result:

-       1. The user's details will be deleted by showing "deleted account/details successfully" in an alert box
        2. It will redirect to home page

 ## 2.Hospital features:(completed ✅)